Whiteknight/CastIron/README.md

 Please see the existing unit tests for additional, in-depth examples of using CastIron.Sql.

-## Limitations

-CastIron is still considered "pre-release" and requires a lot of new unit test coverage and real-world testing.

-Providers for other databases such as MySql, SQLite and PostgreSQL are all in development.

 ## Status

-CastIron.Sql has all major features and is undergoing testing and usability improvements.
-During pre-1.0 development many interfaces are still fluid and undergoing change.
+CastIron.Sql is stable, in active development, and used in production deployments. v2.0.0 is released to nuget and is preferred over all previous versions.

+Providers are available for SQL Server, SQLite and PostgreSQL.
+Providers for other databases such as MySql are in development.